samuelbfernandes/simplePHENOTYPES/cran-comments.md

 There was 1 NOTE:

-* that this is my first submission.
+* This is my first submission.